How to Apply for SSDI: Steps to Get It Done

 • a copy of your most recent Social Security earnings statement (available at ssa.gov/myaccount/).
 The SSA will ask if you agree with the annual income on your statement.

-If you are relatively comfortable with email and computers, you'll probably find it most convenient to go to www.ssa.gov/disabilityonline to start your application.
-You can start as soon as you have your basic contact information ready (see above).
-You don't have to finish the application in one sitting; you can save your work and come back later.
-But, you must keep track of the application number that's given to you as soon as you start the application process, so you can re-access your application.
+You don't have to finish the online application in one sitting—you can save your work and come back later.
+But, you must keep track of the application number given to you as soon as you start the online process so you can re-access your application.
 (If you lose it, you'll have to start over.)

-Assuming you've stopped working, it actually makes sense to start the application now, even if you haven't gathered all of the information listed above, since the date you start the online application counts as your filing date.
-The earlier your filing date, the better, since it affects the amount of disability backpay you'll receive, and can help ensure that you'll qualify for SSDI before your eligibility runs out.
+Assuming you've stopped working, it actually makes sense to start the application now, even if you haven't gathered all the information listed above, because the date you start the online application counts as your filing date.
+The earlier your filing date, the better, because it affects the amount of disability backpay you'll receive and can help ensure that you'll qualify for SSDI before your eligibility runs out.

-You have six months to complete the online application, but the sooner you apply, the sooner you could get approved for benefits.
+Once you start an online application, you have six months to complete it, but the sooner you apply, the sooner you can get approved for benefits.
 If you get stuck, visit our step-by-step guidance for the online application.
-After you submit the application, an SSA claims representative will contact you if any issues on your disability application need clarifying.
+After you submit the application, a Social Security claims representative will contact you if any issues on your disability application need clarifying.

 Getting a Decision on Your Initial Application